 - In Hidamari Sketch, Yuno's parents show a photo of her from kindergarten and she has the same crisscrossed Bobby pins in her hair.

-- In Pokémon Special, if there is a flashback of any of the main characters, s/he will be wearing an outfit similar to his/her first outfit provided by the games.
+- In Pokémon Adventures, if there is a flashback of any of the main characters, s/he will be wearing an outfit similar to his/her first outfit provided by the games.

 - Though, Sapphire had a different outfit as a child as a plot point.

 - A flashback shows that White wore a dress as a child, though this is probably due to the fact that she was attending a musical at that particular moment.

 - A bit ridiculous when it comes to X. He starts his Pokemon journey in his pajamas, as Team Flare burned his house to the ground.
 Y somehow finds and buys him an outfit that is exactly like the one he wore as a little kid years ago.

 - Maya in Occult Academy has apparently had the exact same white dress ever since she was a kid.
 If it wasn't for the fact that the titular school required her to wear its uniform, she probably wouldn't wear anything else.

 - Yu-Gi-Oh!
 5D's: Yusei apparently hasn't changed his outfit much.
 Once during a flashback, even though the other characters were wearing different clothes with a similar color scheme (Jack's white hoodie and Crow's yellow T-shirt) Yusei was wearing the exact same outfit as his usual attire, minus the orange 'bubble' guards.
 Though where he got exact replicas of his outfit in a child's size in a literal wasteland is beyond me.

 - In Soul Eater, Stein and Spirit had similar clothing in their youth as they do in the present.
 Their dub actors provide the page quote.